wavestone-cdt/EDRSandblast/README.md

 enough should be enough to "race" *PatchGuard* (unless you are unlucky and a periodic check is performed just at the wrong moment).

+### EDR bypass through minifilters' callbacks unlinking
+The Windows Filter Manager system allows an EDR to load a "minifilter" driver and register callbacks in order to be notified of I/O operations, such as file opening, reading, writing, etc.

+Here is a quick sum-up of different internal structures used by the filter manager:
+- The Filter Manager establishes a "frame" (`_FLTP_FRAME`) as its root structure;
+- A "volume" structure (`_FLT_VOLUME`) is instanciated for each "disk" managed by the Filter Manager (can be partitions, shadow copies, or special ones corresponding to named pipes or remote file systems);
+- To each registered minifilter driver corresponds a "filter" structure (`_FLT_FILTER`), describing various properties such as its supported operations;
+- These minifilters are not all attached to each volume; an "instance" (`_FLT_INSTANCE`) structure is created to mark each of the filter<->volume associations;
+- Minifilters register callback functions that are to be executed before and/or after specific operations (file open, write, read, etc.).
+These callbacks are described in `_CALLBACK_NODE` structures, and can be accessed by different ways:
+  - An array of all `_CALLBACK_NODE`s implemented by an instance of a minifilter can be found in the `_FLT_INSTANCE` structure; the array is indexed by the IRP "major function" code, a constant representing the operations handled by the callbacks (`IRP_MJ_CREATE`, `IRP_MJ_READ`, etc.).
+  - Also, all `_CALLBACK_NODE`s implemented by instances linked to a specific volume are regrouped in linked lists, stored in the `_FLT_VOLUME.Callbacks.OperationLists` array indexed by IRP major function codes.

+These different structures are browsed by `EDRSandblast` to detect filters that are associated with EDR-related drivers, and the callback nodes containing monitoring functions are enumerated.
+To disable their effect, the nodes are unlinked from their lists, making them temporarily invisible from the filter manager.

+This way, during a specified period, the EDR can be completely unaware of any file operations.
+A basic example would be the creation of an lsass memory dump file on disk, that would not trigger any analysis from the EDR, and thus no detection based on the file itself.

 ### EDR bypass through deactivation of the ETW Microsoft-Windows-Threat-Intelligence provider

 The `ETW Microsoft-Windows-Threat-Intelligence` provider logs data about the